xartv/dropdown-react-component/README.md

 # Custom dropdown React component
 Simple dropdown component for React with usage of CSS modules.
 It is possible to customize the display of options icons and the multiselect mode.

-You can view a live demo over at https://xartv.github.io/dropdown-react-component/
+You can view a live demo (multiselect mode ON) over at https://xartv.github.io/dropdown-react-component/

 ![dropdown.gif](./public/dropdown.gif)